wp-plugins/testimonial-rotator/readme.txt

 This plugin creates a testimonial and a testimonial rotator custom post type, complete with WordPress admin fields for adding testimonials and assigning them to rotators for display.
 It includes a Widget and Shortcode to display the testimonials.

-It's designed for developers and their clients by using minimal CSS and several filters to customize it's output.
+It's designed with minimal CSS so it will blend with your theme.

-Example shortcode with all attributes:
+Shortcode examples:

 `[testimonial_rotator id=407] or [testimonial_rotator id=rotator_slug]